City Guide for: Supai, Arizona, United States

 Airport

-The closest major airport is McCarran International Airport (LAS) in Las Vegas, Nevada, approximately 270 miles (435 km) away.
-From Las Vegas, you would need to drive to Hualapai Hilltop, the trailhead for the hike into Supai.
-Alternatively, you can arrange a helicopter flight from Hualapai Hilltop to Supai.
-There is no direct public transportation from the airport to Hualapai Hilltop.
+The closest major airport is McCarran International Airport (LAS) in Las Vegas, Nevada, which is approximately 270 miles (435 km) away.
+From Las Vegas, you would need to drive to Hualapai Hilltop (the trailhead) and then hike, ride horseback, or take a helicopter to Supai.
+Alternatively, you could fly to Grand Canyon National Park Airport (GCN), which is closer to Hualapai Hilltop, but still requires a drive of about 2 hours.
+There is no direct transportation from either airport to Supai.

 Attractions